reframejs/reframe/docs/overview.template.md

 In general, all code that your write against on of these basic DOTADIW library is code that you can use independently of Reframe.

+> Most of your code can be re-used after escaping Reframe

 When worrying about framework lock-in, one of the main question to ask yourself is "am I writing code against the framework itself or against a DOTADIW library?".
 If the latter is the case, then you are not locking yourself into the framework.

-In short:

-> Most of your code can be re-used after escaping Reframe

 ###### Progressive escape